-- (1) Promulgation, amendment, or rescission of rules adopted by the commission in Division 240 of Title 4 may be proposed, adopted, and published by approval of the commission as provided by law. - (2) Promulgation, amendment, or rescission of rules may be instituted by the commission through an internally-generated rulemaking case, or pursuant to a rulemaking petition filed with the commission. - (3) Petitions for promulgation, amendment or rescission of rules shall be as follows: - (A) Each petition for promulgation, amendment, or rescission of rules made pursuant to Chapter 536, RSMo, shall be filed with the secretary of the commission in writing and shall include: - 1.
-The name, street address, and mailing address of the petitioner; - 2.
-One (1) of the following: - A. The full text of the rule sought to be promulgated, if no rule on the subject currently exists; - B. The full text of the rule sought to be amended, including the suggested amendments, if amendment of an existing rule is sought; - C. The full text of the existing rule and the full text of the rule proposed to replace the existing rule, if the proposed changes to the existing rule are so substantial as to make replacement of the existing rule more efficient than amendment thereof: or - D. The full text of the rule sought to be rescinded, if rescission of an existing rule is sought; - 3.
-A statement of petitioner's reasons in support of the promulgation, amendment, or rescission of the rule, including a statement of all facts pertinent to petitioner's interest in the matter;
+- (1) Promulgation, amendment, or rescission of rules may be initiated by the commission through an internally-generated rulemaking case, or pursuant to a rulemaking petition filed with the commission. - (2) Petitions for promulgation, amendment, or rescission of rules shall be filed with the secretary of the commission in writing and shall include: - (A) The name, street address, and mailing address of the petitioner; - (B) One (1) of the following: - 1.
+The full text of the rule sought to be promulgated; - 2.
+The full text of any rule sought to be amended, including the suggested amendments clearly marked; or

-- 4. Citations of legal authority which authorize, support, or require the rulemaking action requested by the petition; - 5.
-An estimation of the effect of the rulemaking on private persons or entities with respect to required expenditures of money or reductions in income, sufficient to form the basis of a fiscal note as required under Chapter 536, RSMo; and - 6.
-A verification of the petition by the petitioner by oath; and - (B) The commission shall either deny the petition in writing, stating the reasons for its decision, or shall initiate rulemaking in accordance with Chapter 536, RSMo. - (4) When the commission decides to promulgate, amend, or rescind a rule, it shall issue a notice of proposed rulemaking for the secretary of state to publish in the Missouri Register.
-The notice of proposed rulemaking shall contain the following: - (A) Instructions for the submission of written comments by anyone wishing to file a statement in support of or in opposition to the proposed rulemaking, by a specific date which shall not be fewer than thirty (30) days after the publication date; or - (B) Instructions and notice for both a written comment period and hearing. - (5) Persons wishing to file comments or testify at the hearing need not be represented by counsel, but may be so represented if they choose. - (6) Hearings on rulemakings may be for commissioner questions or for the taking of initial or reply comments. - (7) Hearings for the taking of initial or reply comments on rulemakings shall proceed as follows: - (A) A commissioner or presiding officer shall conduct the hearing, which shall be transcribed by a reporter; - (B) Persons wishing to testify shall be sworn by oath; - (C) Persons testifying may give a statement in support of or in opposition to a proposed rulemaking.
-The commissioners or the presiding officer may question those persons testifying; - (D) Statements shall first be taken from those supporting a proposed rule, followed by statements from those opposing the rule, unless otherwise directed by the presiding officer; and - (E) Persons testifying may offer exhibits in support of their positions.
+- 3. The full number of any rule sought to be rescinded; - (C) A statement of petitioner's reasons in support of the promulgation, amendment, or rescission of the rule, including a statement of all facts pertinent to petitioner's interest in the matter: - (D) Citations of legal authority which authorize, support, or require the rulemaking action requested by the petition; - (E) An estimation of the effect of the rulemaking on private persons or entities with respect to required expenditures of money or reductions in income, sufficient to form the basis of a fiscal note as required under Chapter 536, RSMo; and - (F) A verification of the petition by the petitioner by oath. - (3) The commission shall either deny the petition in writing, stating the reasons for its decision, or shall initiate rulemaking in accordance with Chapter 536, RSMo. - (4) The commission shall comply with the notice provisions of section 536.041, RSMo, upon the disposal of any rulemaking petition. - (5) When the commission decides to promulgate, amend, or rescind a rule, it shall comply with the requirements for rulemaking in Chapter 536, RSMo. - (6) Persons filing written comments or testifying or commenting at the hearing need not be represented by counsel, but may be represented if they choose. - (7) Hearings on rulemakings may be for commissioner questions or for the taking of initial or reply comments. - (8) Hearings for the taking of initial or reply comments on rulemakings shall proceed as follows: - (A) A commissioner or presiding officer shall conduct the hearing, which shall be transcribed by a reporter; - (B) Neither written nor oral comments need to be sworn, but testimony shall be taken under oath or affirmation; - (C) Persons testifying or commenting at a hearing may give a statement in support of or in opposition to a proposed rulemaking.
+The commissioners or the presiding officer may question those persons testifying or commenting; - (D) Statements shall first be taken from those supporting a proposed rule, followed by statements from those opposing the rule, unless otherwise directed by the presiding officer;